tobias-loew/hop/README.md

     }

 Examples can be found in test\hop_test.cpp.

+# hop on FluentC++
+hop was the subject of a guest-post at FluentC++ "How to Define A Variadic Number of Arguments of the Same Type – Part 4", released at 07/01/20 (https://www.fluentcpp.com/2020/01/07/how-to-define-a-variadic-number-of-arguments-of-the-same-type-part-4/)

 # That's one small step for man, a lot of hops for a bunny!